andrebu/BC-Product-Page-Demo-Videos/README.md

 To Do
 -----

-1. Change logic/functionality of Play/Stop button so that Play button starts video, but any link in thumbnail view stops video
+~~1.
+Change logic/functionality of Play/Stop button so that Play button starts video, but any link in thumbnail view stops video~~
 2. Add slow-motion control to the demo video
 3. Add Preview Image to <video> tag
+4. Change CSS on mobile button to show "SHOW VIDEO" and "HIDE VIDEO"